 Please submit an updated resume that communicates your work history.
 You should pay particular attention to the most recent five-year period.
 Your resume should be at a level of detail sufficient for the Admission Committee to assess your ability to move between projects and assignments within a single organization.

 A writing sample (500-1,000 words) is required as part of the application.
 All applicants must address three interconnected questions:

-You are required to submit three letters of recommendation from a manager or supervisor in your professional field.
+You are required to submit two letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

+All applicants whose undergraduate education was not delivered in English must submit a TOEFL score, with essay.
 Minimum total scores required for consideration are 550 (paper) /213 (computer) /80 (Internet).
 These scores do not guarantee admission.
 For more information on the TOEFL, visit the TOEFL website.

 A personal interview with a Graduate Admission Representative is required and usually conducted via telephone.
 The interview will be scheduled as soon as all of your admission materials have been submitted and reviewed by the Admission Committee.
 The Office of Graduate Admissions will contact you to arrange a compatible format and schedule.